Aktanee/butler/README.md

 ## User configuration

 All the configuration part will be done inside `config.ts` located at the root of the project.
 The reasoning behind why it's not simply a JSON file is too let the use of environment variables.
 You will need to add the path, the name and the command you wish to use on every project.
+This assumes that all the project are properly set up already.

 ```typescript
 # The default configuration file contains this.